mojaloop/helm/finance-portal/README.md

 ## DEPRECATION

-Note this Helm Chart is still available, but the underlying services are not being actively maintained, as they have been deprecated by the [Business Operation Framework](https://github.com/mojaloop/business-operations-framework-docs).
+Note this Helm Chart is still available, but the underlying services have been deprecated by the Micro-Services provided by the [Business Operation Framework (BOF)](https://github.com/mojaloop/business-operations-framework-docs) for Financial Management and Reporting.

 More information can be found here: